 College of Arts and Sciences

-What is a degree in Liberal Arts and Sciences?
+Why Get a Degree in Liberal Arts & Sciences?

-A degree in the Liberal Arts and Sciences is a multidisciplinary degree emphasizing comparative critical thinking, communication, and a broad range of methodologies and applied skills.
-It is the belief that developing the skills and knowledge for a lifetime of learning empowers individuals and prepares them to deal with complexity, diversity, and change.
-It provides students with a broad knowledge of the wider world, so crucial in our global society, and provides opportunities for in-depth study in specific areas of interest.
+A degree in the Liberal Arts and Sciences is an interdisciplinary degree emphasizing comparative critical thinking, communication, and the creative application of a broad range of methodologies and applied skills.
+Students choosing this option truly embody the spirit of a liberal arts education.
+A grounding in the liberal arts and sciences, combined with the development of skills and knowledge for a lifetime of learning, empowers individuals and prepares them to deal with complexity, diversity, and change.
+The curriculum provides students with a broad knowledge of the wider world, so crucial in our global society, and provides opportunities for in-depth study in specific areas of interest.

 8/23/14--New Student Orientation (Macomb): BLAS -- 10:30-11:15am, Tillman 301C

 9/4/14--"What Can I Do with My Degree"-- for BLAS, African American Studies and Women's Studies majors.
 6-8pm Simpkins 327.
 Pizza and beverages provided.